 - U.S. District Court, Eastern District of NC

 - U.S. District Court, Middle District of NC

 * To be eligible for inclusion in Rising Stars, a candidate must be either 40 years old or younger or in practice for 10 years or less.
 Rising Stars undergo a rigorous, multiphase process which combines peer nominations with third-party research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made annually on a state by state basis.
-While up to five percent of the lawyers in any state are named "Super Lawyers," by Super Lawyers magazine, no more than 2.5 percent are named to the Rising Stars list.
+While up to 5% of the lawyers in any state are named "Super Lawyers," by Super Lawyers magazine, no more than 2.5% are named to the Rising Stars list.
 For rules of inclusion visit www.superlawyers.com.